couldbewoese/mysite/content/authors/admin/_index.md

 bio: Neuroscience Undergraduate Student, Researcher
 ---

-Skyler Sung is a Neuroscience undergraduate and researcher at Amherst College.
+Skyler Sung is a senior Neuroscience undergraduate and researcher at Amherst College.
 His research experiences have involved host-microbe symbioses, microbiology, and computational genomics.
 He is currently working in [Alix Purdy](http://www.apurdylab.org/)'s lab studying bacterial metabolic pathways in *Vibrio fischeri*.

 He first formed an interest in host-microbe interactions while studying the mono-specific mutualism between the Hawaiian bobtail squid and *Vibrio fischeri* in the [McFall-Ngai/Ruby](https://www.glowingsquid.org/index.php) labs.
 He gained a greater appreciation of the clinical implications of studying bacterial residents on humans during a summer at the NHGRI in [Julie Segre](https://www.genome.gov/staff/Julie-Segre-PhD)'s lab.
 He worked closely with [Diana Proctor](https://dmap02.github.io/personal-website/index.html) to develop computational biology skills and annotate fungal pathogen *Candida auris*'s genome from a hospital outbreak in the US.